lleevveell66/RelayRattler/README.md

 The 16-step pattern in Mode 2 is a very simple one that will trigger the relays one-at-a-time, up then back down the array, ending on an "all on".
 The 16-step pattern in Mode 3 was an attempt to get a "boom-tiss-snap-tiss" pattern, accented on the first step, by triggering different patterns of multiple relays at the same time.

-If you are using this inside of a noise box, you will probably want to mount the knob on top, then run proper power through a hole in the back.
+If you are using this inside of a Noise Box, you will probably want to mount the knob on top, then run proper power through a hole in the back.
 I have only yet draped them in and have gotten really great sounds out of this.
 Here is the first "song" I made using it as a ryhtmic backing to a dark, ambient minimal work: https://www.youtube.com/watch?v=33oogY_21sU .
 It is that soft "clockworks" sound you hear throughout most of that song.

 ### Other Ideas:

 The most obviously immediate idea is to expand this up to 12, 16, even 32 relays, to see when the delay tricks break down and asyncio needs to be used.
 Could one go for more identifiable percussive sounds, using 32?
 What if one used 16 large and 16 small relays?
-Could one conjor up the "tiss" of a closed hihat?
+Could one conjour up the "tiss" of a closed hihat?
 The "snap" of a snare sidestick?

 One thing I will be exploring further is how the arrangement of these 16 relays in the bottom of the box can affect the sound.
 Could putting them into a circle, with the pick-up piezo mic in one far corner give a sort of "doppler effect", as they traveled around in a circle?
 Or, does doppler effect only happen when sounds travels through the air?
 Could more and less volume be controlled by arrangement?